Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Introduction

 The rest of the paper is organized as follows.
 In Sec.~\ref{Sec:Model}, we define the effective action describing the interaction between Dirac fermions and scalar bosons.
 In Sec.~\ref{Sec:DSEs}, we present the coupled DS integral equations of full fermion propagator, full boson propagator, and full fermion-boson interaction vertex function.
 In Sec.~\ref{Sec:WTIs}, we derive a number of coupled WTIs satisfied by various current vertex functions by performing a rigorous functional analysis.
-In Sec.~\ref{Sec:unitymatrix} and Sec.~\ref{Sec:gamma0}, we provide the explicit expressions of the corresponding WTIs for two different sorts of fermion-boson interaction terms, respectively.
+In Secs.~\ref{Sec:unitymatrix} and \ref{Sec:gamma0}, we provide the explicit expressions of the corresponding WTIs for two different sorts of fermion-boson interaction terms, respectively.
 The exact relations between current vertex functions and fermion-boson interaction vertex functions are derived and analyzed in Sec.~\ref{Sec:D0D}.
-In Sec.~\ref{Sec:graphene} we obtain the quantum many-body effects induced by the Coulomb interaction in graphene.
-In Sec.~\ref{Sec:Summary}, we briefly summarize the main results of the present paper.
+In Sec.~\ref{Sec:graphene} we present a systematic investigation of the quantum many-body effects induced by the Coulomb interaction in graphene by solving the exact DS equation of fermion propagator without making any approximation.
+In Sec.~\ref{Sec:Summary}, we briefly summarize the main results of this paper.
 We define all the used gamma matrices in Appendix \ref{App:gammamatrices}, and provide the detailed derivation of the DS equations of fermion and boson propagators in Appendix \ref{App:DSEs}.